Untitled Unmastered: Recording and production

-Music and lyrics
+Composition and lyrics

+Overview

-The Boston Globe characterized Untitled Unmastered as "pull[ing] listeners right back into [a] web of jazz-soaked, funk-drunk internal conflict and social commentary," while The Guardian described the album as "filled with the free jazz, funk, politically charged lyrics and experimental sounds that made To Pimp a Butterfly such an instant classic."
-Tiny Mix Tapes described the album's music as "both ambient yet thrashing, melodic yet radiating, with standout tracks like "untitled 02" and "untitled 07" fully exhibiting Lamar’s vertiginous flows and adept ear for exciting, tuneful, next-level rap production."
-The Chicago Tribune also observed the "soul, spoken word and avant-garde music that permeated [Butterfly]," noting that "the tracks favor upright bass, skittering drums and horn textures as much as loops and samples [while] Lamar employs a range of vocalists, from SZA and CeeLo Green to augment his typically dense, diamond-hard rhymes."
-Lyrically, the release furthers Lamar's exploration of psychological and politically charged ideas, with references to spirituality and race featured throughout.
+Untitled Unmastered is an album that spans 34 minutes and features eight untitled tracks only labeled by their numerical positions on the album as well as dates, with each song being in the format "untitled [numerical position] | [date]".
+The dates indicate that these tracks were written and recorded at various points between 2013 and 2016.
+Critics widely noted that the album revisits the jazz and funk-influenced elements of Lamar's To Pimp a Butterfly.
+The Boston Globe described the project as returning listeners to a dense musical environment shaped by jazz textures, funk elements, and themes of internal conflict with social commentary.
+Similarly, The Guardian highlighted its use of free jazz influences, politically charged lyrics, and experimental production techniques, drawing clear stylistic parallels to To Pimp a Butterfly.
+Tiny Mix Tapes described the compositions as "both ambient yet thrashing, melodic yet radiating", pointing to tracks such as "untitled 02" and "untitled 07" as examples of Lamar's intricate flows and ambitious production.
+The Chicago Tribune also observed the continued presence of soul, spoken word and avant-garde influences, with instrumentation that blends upright bass, skittering drum patterns, and horn textures alongside loops and samples.
+The review also emphasizes Lamar's use of additional vocalists, including SZA and CeeLo Green, to complement his "typically dense, diamond-hard rhymes" Lyrically, the release extends Lamar's exploration of psychological and politically charged ideas, with references to spirituality and race featured throughout.
 Drowned in Sound also noted the thematic interplay between sexuality and oppression present in the release.

+Tracks 1–4

 CeeLo Green's vocals on "Untitled 06" were recorded during production on To Pimp a Butterfly.
 The track was finished without his involvement, as Green claims his part was "never really a complete song."